skerr17/computer-infrastructure-assessment/README.md

 See the documentation [here](https://github.com/ianmcloughlin/computer-infrastructure/blob/main/README.md).
-The Lecturer for this Module is Ian McLogughlin (email: ian.mcloughlin@atu.ie)
+The Lecturer for this Module is Ian McLoughlin (email: ian.mcloughlin@atu.ie)

 ## Technologies
 - Python